 No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 06 Design the installation and use of a trap and haul facility.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+Ongoing In Compliance BC Hydro acknowledges and understands this condition.
 The Fish Passage Management Plan included in the EIS (Volume 2 Appendix Q) describes the approach to manage fish passage.
 Following EAC condition 6, a revised Fish Passage Management Plan, which includes updates since submission of the EIS, was prepared by QEPs and submitted prior to Project activities that may affect upstream fish passage.
 The EIS (Volume 2 Section 12) identified the river diversion phase of construction as the first Project activity that is expected to affect upstream fish passage.
-The revised Fish Passage Management Plan took into account input from Indigenous groups that has been received and taken, information on the progress of the design and construction of the temporary and permanent fish passage facilities, plans for the operation of the facilities, and a protocol to address genetic differences for small fish species.
-The plan also reference the monitoring of fish movement and fish passage that is described in the Project's Fisheries and Aquatic Habitat Monitoring and Follow-up Program.
-Progress with the EAC requirements related to Fish and Fish Habitat in 2019 helped to prepare for river diversion, which is scheduled to occur in late 2020.
-Monitoring of fish and fish habitat continued to document conditions prior to river diversion.
-As well, an updated Fish Passage Management was prepared and reviewed with Indigenous groups and fisheries agencies.
+BC Hydro prepared an updated revision to the Fish Passage Management Plan in November 2019, which was reviewed by regulatory agencies and Indigenous groups and finalized in June 2020.
+The revised Fish Passage Management Plan takes into account input from Indigenous groups that has been received and taken, information on the progress of the design and construction of the temporary and permanent fish passage facilities, plans for the operation of the facilities, and a protocol to address genetic differences for small fish species.
+The plan also references the monitoring of fish movement and fish passage that is described in the Project's Fisheries and Aquatic Habitat Monitoring and Follow-up Program.BC Hydro constructed, commissioned and operated the temporary upstream fish passage facility in 2020.
 EAC 06 This draft Fish Passage Management Plan must be provided to FLNR, MOE and Aboriginal Groups for review a minimum of 90 days prior to Project activities that may impact upstream fish passage.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
-EAC 06 The EAC Holder must file the final Fish Passage Management Plan with EAO, FLNR, MOE and Aboriginal Groups a minimum of 30 days prior to Project activities that may Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+Planning Future Requirement Revision 0 of the Fish Passage Management Plan was included in the Environmental Impact Statement, dated January 12, 2012.
+Revision 1 (draft) was shared with Indigenous groups and regulatory agencies on November 18, 2019.
+EAC 06 The EAC Holder must file the final Fish Passage Management Plan with EAO, FLNR, MOE and Aboriginal Groups a minimum of 30 days prior to Project activities that may Planning Future Requirement Revision 2 of the Fish Passage Management Plan, the "final plan", was shared with Indigenous groups, DFO, MOE and FLNORRD on June 2-3, 2020.